Continue with LinkedIn

 User experience & ease of use

 Customers generally find Passpack simple to learn.
-The form-based UI is utilitarian, not flashy, but logical.
-Admins can set up multiple teams and policies in minutes.
+The form-based UI is functional rather than flashy, but logical.
+Admins can get a team set up in under an hour, and daily use – looking up credentials, sharing passwords, generating new ones – requires no training beyond the initial Packing Key concept.

 Standout benefits of Passpack